FOR LAWYERS

 January 15, 2023

-Sexual harassment and assault are serious public health and safety problems around the world affecting the health and well-being of people of all genders and ages.
-In this article, we review some important facts about sexual harassment, rape, and assault, including their definitions, how common they are, and the impact they have on victims.
+Sexual harassment and assault are serious matters that affect the health and well-being of people of all genders and ages worldwide.
+In this article, we review some important facts about sexual harassment, rape, and assault, including their legal definitions, how common they are, and the impact they have on victims.

 In sexual harassment, both the victim and the harasser can be of any gender, and the victim does not have to be of the opposite sex.
 The harasser can be the victim's supervisor, a co-worker, an employee in another office, a client, or a customer.